PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 | 2 | VCC | +5V |
 | 3 | GND | GND |

 > ADC3 & 4 have an alternative VCC source.
-When 'Vref' switch is on, 'VCC' pin is driven by REF5050 with higher accuracy and stability.
+When 'Vref' switch is on, 'VCC' pin is driven by REF5050.

 #### Unused GPIO available on top of the board